Partition of Bengal (1947): Aftermath

-The second partition of Bengal left behind a legacy of violence that has continues ever since.
-As Bashabi Fraser put it, "There is the reality of the continuous flow of 'economic migrants', 'refugees', 'infiltrators', 'illegal immigrants' who cross over the border and pan out across the sub-continent, looking for work and a new home, setting in metropolitan centres as far off as Delhi and Mumbai, keeping the question of the Partition alive today".
+The second partition of Bengal left behind a legacy of violence that has continued ever since.
+As Bashabi Fraser put it, "There is the reality of the continuous flow of 'economic migrants'/'refugees'/'infiltrators'/'illegal immigrants' who cross over the border and pan out across the subcontinent, looking for work and a new home, settling in metropolitan centres as far off as Delhi and Mumbai, keeping the question of Partition alive today".

 Displacement crisis

 A massive population transfer began immediately after partition.
 Millions of Hindus migrated to India from East Bengal, and most of them settled in West Bengal.
 A significant number even went to Assam, Tripura and other states.
 However, the refugee crisis was markedly different from Punjab at India's western border.
 Punjab had witnessed widespread communal riots immediately before partition.
 As a result, the population transfer in Punjab happened almost immediately after Partition, as terrified people left their homes from both sides.
 Within a year, the population exchange had been largely complete between East and West Punjab, but in Bengal, violence was limited to Kolkata and Noakhali.
-Hence in Bengal, the migration occurred much more gradually and continued over the three decades after partition.
+Hence, in Bengal, the migration occurred much more gradually and continued over the three decades after partition.
 Although riots were limited in pre-independence Bengal, the environment was communally charged.
 Both Hindus in East Bengal and Muslims in West Bengal felt unsafe and had to take a crucial decision on whether to leave for an uncertain future in another country or to stay in subjugation under the other community.
 Among Hindus in East Bengal, those who were better placed economically left first.
 Government employees were given a chance to swap their posts between India and Pakistan.
 The educated urban upper and middle classes, the rural gentry, traders, businessmen and artisans left for India soon after partition.
 They often had relatives and other connections in West Bengal and settled with less difficulty.
 Muslims followed a similar pattern.
 The urban and educated upper and middle classes left for East Bengal first.